Initiative 1/3: Form direct consumer relationships for increased loyalty and revenue.

-Reframe conventional relationships and orchestrate the entire ecosystem; don’t summarily dis-intermediate third-party players.
+The Insight: Reframe conventional relationships and orchestrate the entire ecosystem; don’t summarily dis-intermediate third-party players.

 - Dealers facilitate in-person product sales, financing, and vehicle maintenance.

-Simultaneously, Audi provides the tools and training to support and unlock the greatest value from each player.
-For example, Audi offers Audi Academy to empower dealers with the right information tools to meet the new mindset of a consumer at the center of the value network.
+At the same time, Audi provides the tools and training to support each of these players, and unlock the greatest possible value for and from each.
+Audi Academy empowers dealers with information tools that help them meet the mindset of a consumer who is now at the center of the value network.

-Direct platforms have the potential to deliver four types of customer value: (1) product and lifestyle, (2) sales and service, (3) value-add marketplaces, (4) customer social networks.
+Direct platforms have the potential to deliver four types of customer value: (1) product and lifestyle, (2) sales and service, (3) value-add marketplaces, and (4) customer social networks.